-VciMultiTty

-1) Functional Description
+VciMultiTty Functional Description

 This VCI target is a TTY terminal controller.
-This hardware component controls one or several independant terminals.
+This hardware component controls independant terminals.
 The number of emulated terminals is defined by the arguments in the constructor (one name per terminal).
+Name list MUST be terminated by NULL.